BSc Hons Computer Science

 Facilities

-We have three large undergraduate teaching laboratories, plus a restricted-access laboratory (primarily for fourth and fifth-year students).
+We have three large undergraduate teaching laboratories.
 There are printers in each main lab.
 All departmental machines are linked by a high-speed local area network and operate under a single network file system so you can access your files from any of our machines.

 Student competitions